chuckmersereau/api_practice/CONTRIBUTING.md

 ### 2. Fork & Create a Feature Branch

-The next step is to fork MPDX (if you haven't already done so) and create a new git branch based on the feature or issue you're working on.
+The next step is to fork MPDX_API (if you haven't already done so) and create a new git branch based on the feature or issue you're working on.
 Please use a descriptive name for your branch.